 #6 Grand Theft Auto Online

-Grand Theft Auto V was a behemoth of a video game title and it’s a game we’ll be diving into more info down below.
+Grand Theft Auto V was a behemoth of a video game title and it’s a game we’ll be diving into more below.
 However, we felt that the online component for Grand Theft Auto V deserved a spot on our list.
 With Grand Theft Auto Online, players are once again able to explore Los Santos freely.
-However, there is a new slew of missions, heists, and trouble to get into with friends or again by yourself.
-This game mode is full of content and the developers have continued to add more content into this game from missions, in-game items, to different events.
-Everything you would expect to find from a Grand Theft Auto game is present but there’s a whole lot more chaotic gameplay to be had here with other players logging into the mix.
+However, there is a new slew of missions, heists, and trouble to get into with friends or alone.
+This game mode is full of content and the developers have continued to add more, from missions and in-game items to different events.
+Everything you would expect to find in a Grand Theft Auto game is present, but there’s a whole lot more chaotic gameplay to be had here with other players jumping into the mix.

 #5 Yakuza: Like a Dragon

 The Yakuza series is well-known as an over-the-top brawler series.
-However, things made a big change with Yakuza: Like A Dragon.
-The development studio opted to give players a new protagonist, storyline, and even combat mechanics this time around than what the series IP was known for.
-Within this installment, players stepped into another criminal role.
-Players will be stepping into the role of Ichiban Kasuga, a low-ranking yakuza family member that ends up taking the fall for a crime that he didn’t commit.
+However, this was changed with Yakuza: Like A Dragon.
+The development studio opted to give players a new protagonist, storyline, and even new combat mechanics this time around, stepping away from what the series was known for.
+In this installment, players step into the role of Ichiban Kasuga, a low-ranking Yakuza family member that ends up taking the fall for a crime that he didn’t commit.

 From there, our protagonist is thrown into jail where he’s forced to live out an 18-year sentence.
-After getting out of prison, Ichiban finds no one waiting for him and that his yakuza family has been destroyed which prompts him to discover what happened.
-As mentioned, the series was known to be a third-person brawler but in Yakuza: Like A Dragon, players are instead given a classic turn-based RPG which has proven to be just as popular and worth going through.
+After getting out of prison, Ichiban finds no one waiting for him–his family has been killed, prompting him to discover what happened.
+As mentioned, the series was known to be a third-person brawler, but in Yakuza: Like A Dragon, players are instead given a classic turn-based RPG which has proven to be just as popular.

 #4 Yakuza Kiwami

-The Yakuza franchise has been around for years and there’s quite a few installments available.
-Jumping in at any given point may not be the most enticing thing for newcomers and certainly going back the original installments can feel quite dated.
-Thankfully, the franchise has been receiving remakes essentially with the Kiwami series.
-Yakuza Kiwami is the first installment for the Yakuza franchise giving players chance to enjoy this series for the first time ever or allowing veterans to join back into the fun with a new coat of paint along with some newer mechanics.
+The Yakuza franchise has been around for years and there are quite a few installments available.
+Jumping in at any given point may not be the easiest thing for newcomers and going back to the original installments can feel somewhat dated.
+Thankfully, the franchise has been receiving remakes with the Kiwami series.
+Yakuza Kiwami is the first installment in the Yakuza franchise, giving players a chance to enjoy this series for the first time and inviting veterans to return to the fun with a new coat of paint along with some newer mechanics.

-Overall, this franchise follows different Yakuza family organizations and players take the role of Kazuma Kiryu.
-After being falsely accused of killing a high ranking Yakuza member, Kiryu is stripped from the family and sent to prison.
-After serving his time, Kiryu begins a new quest to find out the responsible member who killed the high ranking member.
-It’s a game full of investigation and brawling with a variety of thugs.
-Speaking of brawling, the combat is over-the-top action which you’ll be doing a lot of whether during game missions or simply running into thugs during your exploration around the city.
-This is a perfect jumping point for the franchise.
+Overall, this franchise follows different Yakuza organizations and players take on the role of Kazuma Kiryu.
+After being falsely accused of killing a high-ranking Yakuza member, Kiryu is stripped from the family and sent to prison.
+After serving his time, Kiryu begins a new quest to find out the member responsible.
+It’s a game full of investigation, though this is broken up with plenty of brawls thrown in for good measure.

 #3 A Way Out